pgrandne/Revolt/README.md

 ```

 ### Front End ###
 We use NextJS 13.
-The Front End scripts are in "src" folder.
+The Front End scripts are in "app" folder.
 If you want to launch the Front End locally:

 1. Go to "revolte" folder